What Is The Average Hair Growth Rate?

-The Telogen phase is where the hair follicles begin to change shape to begin the process of falling out naturally.
-This is what you see when you brush through your hair and you see hair strands on your brush or on your bathroom counter.
+The Telogen phase is where the hair follicles begin to change shape to start the process of falling out naturally.
+This is what you see when you brush through your hair and you see hair strands on your brush or your bathroom counter.
 This phase is necessary to keep your hair and scalp healthy.

 Typically you will lose an average of 50-100 hairs per day.
 About 10-15% of the hair is in the phase at any given time.
 This stage lasts about 3-4 months on average.

 It is important to note that all hairs on your hair do not go through these stages simultaneously.
 Instead, each hair follicle could be at a different stage at any given moment.
 This is why you do not go bald, followed by extreme hair growth.

 How Do I Increase My Hair Growth Rate During The Anagen Phase?